Berchem

 Berchem ([ˈbɛrxɛm]) is a southern district of the municipality and city of Antwerp in the Flemish Region of Belgium.
 Berchem is located along the old Grote Steenweg (Dutch for 'Big Paved Road') that has connected Brussels to Antwerp for several centuries; the town borders the districts of Deurne, Borgerhout, Wilrijk and Antwerp and the municipality of Mortsel.
 Berchem itself consists of three quarters, Oud Berchem, Groenenhoek and Nieuw Kwartier.

 The 'Ring', Antwerp's circular motorway which follows the track of the former city defense walls, cuts Berchem in two parts, separating the urban inner city area of Oud-Berchem (intra muros) from the more residential and suburban areas Groenenhoek, Pulhof and Nieuw Kwartier (extra muros).

+It was a separate municipality until 1983.
+On 1 January 1983, it was absorbed into the municipality of Greater Antwerp whereby Berchem became one of the 9 districts.

 Political structure

 After the decentralization of Antwerp in 2000, Berchem became a semi-independent district with its own legislative body, the so-called Districtsraad (District Council), and its own executive college.
 The District Council includes 25 members, directly elected for six-year terms by popular vote.
-The executive college comprises five Aldermen (Districtsschepenen), including a District Mayor (Districtsburgemeester), who are installed by the District Council.
+The executive college comprises six Aldermen (Districtsschepenen), including a District Mayor (Districtsburgemeester), who are installed by the District Council.